AnuragTiwari2000/M1_BillingSystem_app/1_Requirements/README.md

 * It can hold any number of accounts and account can be added to the program at any time.
 * The programming of simple calculations such as calculation of due amount, balance etc. have been embed in the code of project.
-* The Customer Billing System project in C gives you the facility of searching the account by two ways, either by name of the customer or by the number of customer.
+* The Customer Billing System project in C gives you the facility of searching the account by entering the name of customer.
 * The due amount to be paid is shown as negative balance.
 * If you have nothing to do with the program, you can directly exit from the main menu